CCD Celebrates Student Success

-The CCD Honors Program was established in 1990 to recognize outstanding talent among CCD students and to provide a supportive, stimulating support community for them throughout their time at CCD.
+The CCD Honors Program was established in 1990 to recognize outstanding talent among CCD students and to provide a supportive, stimulating community throughout their time at CCD.

-Students in CCD’s Honors Program go a step beyond the routine, turning ordinary courses into extraordinary learning experiences.
-Student transcripts will reflect the individual Honors courses and the overall completion of the Honors Program, providing recognition that will serve students as they transfer to other institutions, seek scholarships, and pursue career goals.
+As a student in CCD’s Honors Program, you will go a step beyond the routine, turning ordinary courses into extraordinary learning experiences.
+Your student transcript will reflect the individual honors courses and the overall completion of the Honors Program, providing recognition that will serve you as you transfer to other institutions, seek scholarships and pursue career goals.

-All CCD students are welcome in the program.
-To participate, students contract with individual instructors to do work above and beyond the ordinary class requirements.
-Once they have completed this supplemental work, the class will be transcripted as an “Honors course.”
-There is no fee to join the Honors Program.
+There is no fee to join the Honors Program and all CCD students are welcome.
+To participate, contract with individual instructors to do work above and beyond the ordinary class requirements.
+Once you have completed this supplemental work, the class will be transcripted as an “Honors Course.”

 Phi Theta Kappa

-For more information, interested and eligible students should visit CCD Phi Theta Kappa’s Facebook page, Alpha Mu Mu, or visit www.CCD.edu/PTK.
+As an interested and eligible student, visit CCD Phi Theta Kappa’s Facebook page, Alpha Mu Mu, or visit CCD.edu/PTK for more information.

 Psi Beta is the national honor society in psychology for community and junior colleges.
 Its mission is to encourage professional development and psychological literacy of all students at two-year colleges through promotion and recognition of excellence in scholarship, leadership, research and community service.